Wednesday, September 3, 2025

 The God who created the universe and sustains it helps us.
 He sent His Son into the world to save us.
 Jesus resurrected from the dead after being crucified and placed in a tomb for three days.
 No other founder of a religion did this.
 The Lord Jesus Christ is a miracle worker.

-Superstitious beliefs are worthless doctrines.
-Christians, “Do not look at the things which are seen, but at the things which are not seen.
+2 Corinthians 4:18 says, “We do not look at the things which are seen, but at the things which are not seen.
 For the things which are seen are temporal, but the things which are not seen are eternal.”
 Christianity is a revealed religion.
-Jesus Christ reveals the Kingdom of God to people via His Word and via the witness of His Holy Spirit.
-[3]
+Jesus Christ reveals God’s Kingdom to people.

-Jesus Christ reveals His Kingdom to us to save us from our sins, and to provide for us peace and hope.
-He said to His disciples, “I have told you these things, that in Me you may have peace.
+Jesus Christ reveals His Kingdom to us to save us from our sins.
+In John 16:33, Jesus said, “I have told you these things, that in Me you may have peace.
 In the world you have trouble; but cheer up!
 I have overcome the world.”
-[5]

 “Silver is beaten into plates; it is brought from Tarshish, and gold from Uphaz, the work of the craftsman and of the hands of the metalsmith; blue and purple are their clothing; they are all the work of skillful men.”
 Jeremiah 10:9